Health Library

 Many things can cause pericarditis, including:

-• Viral infection.
-This is the most common cause.
+• Infection.
+A viral infection is the most common cause.

 • Heart attack.